 Quartiles divide the data into four groups, each containing an equal number of values.
-Quartiles are divided by the 25th, 50th, and 75th percentile.
+Quartiles are divided by the 25th, 50th, and 75th percentile, also called the first, second and third quartile.
 One quarter of the values are less than or equal to the 25th percentile.
 Three quarters of the values are less than or equal to the 75th percentile.

 The difference between the 75th and 25th percentile is called the interquartile range.
 It is a useful way to quantify scatter.

 Computing a percentile other than the median is not straightforward.
 Believe it or not, there are at least eight different methods to compute percentiles.
 Here is another explanation of different methods (scroll down to "plotting positions").